Auckland DHB Endocrinology Service

 Contacting the Department

 If possible please give your hospital number which enables your enquiry to be met accurately.
+At each visit to the clinic we will ask you to verify phone and email contact details.

 In general, we expect regular maintenance prescriptions to be provided by your GP.
 There are two good reasons for this.